-Dave would head out for runs and return with stories of drains overflowing onto the streets with a frothing brown liquid.
+My partner would head out for runs and return with stories of drains overflowing onto the streets with a frothing brown liquid.
 We’d head to the beach for an afternoon but find ourselves blasted by thumping bass from every bar and restaurant, barely able to find a spot to lay down our towels.
 We’d end up in a restaurant paying ten times more than we were used to for food that was bland and mediocre.
 Our apartment backed onto the outside patio of a hostel that ran parties every night until 2am, keeping us awake and unable to function the following morning.

 We were, quite frankly, wondering why so many travel bloggers and digital nomad-types seemed to base themselves here.
 I just couldn’t see the appeal.

 So, I decided to try and find out.